ducphamle2/topic01-group06/README.md

 - Nguyễn Đức Anh: Implement demos for 3 Newton's laws and draw use case diagram

 ## How to use
+- The class diagram and usecase diagram is in the classpath hust/soict/ictglobal/miniproject/diagrams

-In each demo there is a help button which shows the tutorial for that demo
+- In each demo there is a help button which shows the tutorial for that demo, so that we decide to not include a separate manual